|

 KnightQuest

-considerable enhancements over standard Eamon, and was an attempt to approach
+contains considerable enhancements over standard Eamon, and was an

-your emulator for at least 3.5 mhz to get KnightQuest up to a decent performance
+emulator for at least 3.5 mhz to get KnightQuest up to a decent

 KnightQuest has gobs of new features, although I've never really tested them.
 There are 17 spells total: HEAL, CHARM, BLAST, FURY, SCARE, POWER, HARDHIT, LIGHT, TELEPORT, SLEEP, RESURRECT, INVISIBILITY, FORCEFIELD, DARKSEE, ATTALL, RAGE, & PURIFY.